 I am also looking forward to continued, productive partnerships with ombudsman offices from across the country and around the world – especially those with expanding jurisdictions – as we develop standards and collaborate on best practices.

 Of course, a key component to our plans for the upcoming year is the continued expansion of our team with the recruitment of passionate and talented individuals who will enable us to tackle more issues and solve more problems for the people of Ontario.
-Take a look at this video – it shows some of the work we do. f our work sounds like something that would interest you, you can see our current postings for career opportunities with our office here.
+Take a look at this video – it shows some of the work we do.
+If our work sounds like something that would interest you, consult our current postings for career opportunities with our office.

 What Elon Musk has shown us, and what our office believes as well, is that complaints drive positive change.
 As Bill Gates once said, “Your most unhappy customers are your greatest source of learning.”
 Customer complaints are an organization's best source of feedback and information upon which to correct problems and build improvements.
 They should be embraced.

 There are many ways to stay informed about the goings-on at our office.
-Subscribe to our newsletter, follow us on This link opens in a new tabTwitter, like us on This link opens in a new tabFacebook, and check our website for regular updates.
+Subscribe to our newsletter, follow us on Twitter, like us on Facebook, and check our website for regular updates.

 December is upon us, and with that, the end of 2016.
 I can hardly believe that it has been nine months since I took office in April – time really does fly when you are busy and loving what you do.